dotintent/FlutterBleLib/README.md

 - WARNING
 - ERROR

-You can set log level via
+You can set the log level via

     FlutterBleLib.instance.setLogLevel(logLevel);

-and, you will get set log level  as the response.
-You can also check current level log via:
+and.
+You can also check the current level log via:

     FlutterBleLib.instance.logLevel();

 ### Bluetooth state checking

-Library allows to check bluetooth state.
-You can register listener that informs about state changes.
+The library allows checking a Bluetooth state.
+You can register a listener that informs about state changes.
 It is possible via:

     FlutterBleLib.instance.onStateChange()

- This method returns stream that emits all bluetooth state changes.
-It is not the only one way to get information about bluetooth state.
-If you want to get current bluetooth state you can just call method
+This method returns a stream that emits all Bluetooth state changes.
+If you want to get current Bluetooth state you can just call the method below

     FlutterBleLib.instance.state()

-to get current state.

-There is a few defined current state:
+Methods presented above may return/emit the following values:
 - UNKNOWN (default state)
 - RESETTING
 - UNSUPPORTED